 Calls to restricted units, such as the ICU, will be monitored.
 Voice amplification, Telecommunication Devices for the Deaf (TDD) and specialty services may be requested by contacting your nursing staff member.

-Patients can call and order items from their specific menu.
-Dial FOOD (3663) from your room.
+Personalized menus based on physician-prescribed diets are prepared daily for patients.
+Patients must call and order items from their specific menu.
+Dial FOOD (3663) from your room phone.